 How to Start a Podcast for Your Small Business: The Step-By-Step Guide

-In today’s digital, media-saturated world, it’s becoming increasingly difficult for small businesses to get noticed.
+In today’s digitalworld,it’s becoming increasingly difficultfor small businesses to get noticed.

 Podcasting is a relatively easy yet effective way to stand out in a crowded market.
-It’s currently one of the fastest-growing content forms, and it’s showing no signs of slowing down anytime soon.
+It’s currently one of the fastest-growing content forms and is showing no signs of slowing down anytime soon.

-According to the 2019 findings from Edison Research, 51% of Americans (12 or older) have listened to a podcast, 32% listen to podcasts monthly, and 22% listen to podcasts weekly.
+According to Edison Research, 51% of Americans (12 or older) have listened to a podcast, 32% listen to podcasts monthly, and 22% listen to podcasts weekly.

-From a business point of view, podcasting can be an incredible marketing tool when utilized correctly.
+In the business world, podcasting can be an incredible marketing tool when used correctly.